 All information is kept strictly confidential.

-In 2018-19 – 29% of students are eligible for pupil premium funding.
+In 2020/21– 26.02% of students were eligible for pupil premium funding.

 For detailed analysis of our Pupil Premium strategy and funding and Year 7 Literacy and Numeracy Catch-up Premium please click below: